iapyeh/sshscript/index.md

         $.upload('config.ini','/tmp')
 ```

-Your script is full-powered by the Python.
+Your script is full-powered by Python.

 ```python
 # This script would ssh to a remote server.